COMMAND-LABS/advanced_ai_video_automation_vol_1/chapters/example_2.md

 ## Costs of producing a ~30-second video

-1. `Claude Desktop` used to write the script
+1. `Claude` used to write the script
   - $20/month
 2. `ElevenLabs` used to convert the script into audio
   - notice how I fine-tuned the generated audio from ElevenLabs on my voice